nghilevi/hetihierontaan.fi/README.md

 A site is called responsive when it can provide an optimal viewing experience including easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).

 To help the site achieve its responsiveness, I used media queries in the Style.css file of Limon theme.
-You can find the source code here: https://github.com/vinhnghi223/hetihierontaan.fi/blob/master/style.css .
+You can find the source code [here](https://github.com/vinhnghi223/hetihierontaan.fi/blob/master/style.css) .
 From there, go to the comment section named RESPONSIVE .
 From there you can see how the css file has been overwritten.
 I took into consideration of the following dimensions:

 The device with maximum width of 719px (max-width : 719px) suitable for landscape view on most current tablets.
 The device with maximum width of 573px (max-width : 573px) suitable for portrait view on most current tablets.